wichert/lingua/README.rst

           """
           ...)

-Note - the registered extractor may be a class or an instance of an ``Extractor`` deriving object.
+Note - the registered extractor must be a class derived from the ``Extractor`` base class.

 After installing ``mypackage`` the custom extractor gets executed.